abhirathore20/ShowNow/README.md

 # ShowNow
-It’s a fully functional e-commerce website using Django.
+It’s a fully functional e-commerce website using Django, implementing features like product display, filtering and user authentication.
+Integrated a secure shopping cart system with functionality for adding products, managing multiple addresses and handling customer orders.
+Enabled user registration, login, password recovery and profile management to enhance customer experience and security.
+Optional PayPal integration for seamless payment processing, providing a secure and efficient transaction system.